 - If getting together with friends brings you joy, make sure to schedule it in your monthly calendar.

-- If meditation brings you joy, decide when you will do it in your daily schedule.
+- Does meditation brings you joy?
+Decide when you will do it in your daily schedule.

 - If running or walking brings you joy, schedule it in.